Kanal 5 (Swedish TV channel): 1996 relaunch as Kanal 5

 On 4 February 1996 the channel changed its name again, to the current Kanal 5.
 The name change was preceded by a legal process involving complaints from a company in Umeå who used the name "Kanal 5" for its airport TV service.
 To solve this case, an agreement had to be reached.

 Shortly after the rename new Swedish programmes premiered: Måndagsklubben with Caroline Giertz, Lusthuset, En ding ding värld with Johannes Brost, Fallet X with Walter Kegö, Det ringer på dörren, Emmas analys with Emma Sjöberg, Lotta with Lotta Aschberg, Ronnys rullar and Fråga Helene with Helene Backman.
 That autumn saw the premieres of Stjärna mot stjärna and the circus entertainment format Colosseum.

 In 1997 Kanal 5 took over the rights of soap opera Vänner och fiender from TV3, until its conclusion in 2000.
 The network also premiered another original production, OP:7, a drama series set at a hospital.

 Having operated at launch with a Luxembourgish license, the channel later received a British one.
 Initially, the channel continued having management and transmission from Sweden, but in August 1997 the British regulatory body ITC was notified that it needed to operate from the UK.
 Playout moved to London on 22 January 1998.

 From the beginning, the channel aired unencrypted by satellite.
 The fact that the channel broadcast programmes in English without translation made it popular outside of Sweden, which infuriated programme rights holders, as the rights only applied to Sweden.
-The channel switched to the D2MAC standard in the summer of 1998, but became encrypted on 19 October that same year, with a smart card required to watch the channel.
+The channel switched to the D2-MAC standard in the summer of 1998, but became encrypted on 19 October that same year, with a smart card required to watch the channel.

 In November 1998 director of programmes Mats Örbrink left to be replaced in 1999 by Anders Knave.
 CEO Patrick Svensk left in November 1999 due to disagreements with SBS, with sales manager Manfred Aronsson taking the post.

 Autumn 1999 bought the premiere of the reality show Villa Medusa and the sexual information programme Fråga Olle.